AASHE/python-membersuite-api-client/README.md

 Use request_session() as a model for constructing the headers for your own functions in your app that follow this method:

-    1) Alter client.url.
-Use the full URL for the SOAP action you are taking.
-    2) Call client.construct_concierge_header() to generate a new header element.
+    1) Call client.construct_concierge_header(url) to generate a new header element, using your method's URL as an argument.
-    3) Call client.service.method_name(_soapheaders=[concierge_request_header], method arguments)
+    2) Call client.service.method_name(_soapheaders=[concierge_request_header], method arguments)
-    4) Return any relevant data out of the response object
+    3) Return any relevant data out of the response object

 ***IMPORTANT NOTE: In constructing headers, SessionId must appear first.***